-- 83. For risk-weighting purposes, all short-term assessments are deemed to be issue- specific.
+- 84. For risk weighting purposes, all short-term assessments are deemed to be issue-specific.
 They can only be used to derive risk weights for claims arising from the rated facility.
-They cannot be generalized to other short-term claims, except under the following conditions: - (a) The general preferential treatment for short-term claims (i.e. Maturity less than three months) applies to all claims on banks of up to three month's original maturity when there is no specific short-term claim assessment. - (b) When there is a short-term assessment and such an assessment maps into a risk weight that is more favorable (i.e. lower) or identical to that derived from the general preferential treatment, the short-term assessment should be used for the specific claim only.
-Other short-term claims would benefit from the general preferential treatment. - (c) When a specific short-term assessment for a short term claim on a bank maps into a less favorable (i.e. higher) risk weight, the general short-term preferential treatment for interbank claims cannot be used.
-All unrated short- term claims should receive the same risk weighting as that implied by the specific shortterm assessment. - 84.
+They cannot be generalised to other short-term claims, except under the following conditions: - (a) the general preferential treatment for short-term claims (i.e. maturity less than three months) applies to all claims on banks of up to three month's original maturity when there is no specific short-term claim assessment. - (b) when there is a short-term assessment and such an assessment maps into the risk weight that is more favorable (i.e. lower) or identical to that derived from the general preferential treatment, the short-term assessment should be used for the specific claim only.
+Other short-term claims would benefit from the general preferential treatment. - (c) when a specific short-term assessment for a short term claim on a bank maps into a less favorable (i.e. higher) risk weight, the general short-term preferential treatment for interbank claims cannot be used.
+All unrated short- term claims should receive the same risk weighting as that implied by the specific short-term assessment. - 85.
 In no event can a short-term rating be used to support a risk weight for an unrated long-term claim.
-Short-term assessments may only be used for short-term claims against banks and corporates. - 85.
-If a short-term rated facility attracts a 50% risk-weight, unrated short-term claims cannot attract a risk weight lower than 100%.
-If an issuer has a short-term facility with an assessment that warrants a risk weight of 150%, all unrated claims, whether long-term or short-term, should also receive a 150% risk weight, unless the SFI uses a recognized credit risk mitigation techniques for such claims. - 86.
-When a short-term assessment is to be used, the institution making the assessment needs to meet all of the eligibility criteria for recognizing ECAIs.
+Short-term assessments may only be used for short-term claims against banks and corporates. - 86.
+If a short-term rated facility attracts a 50% risk weight, unrated short-term claims cannot attract a risk weight lower than 100%.
+If an issuer has a short-term facility with an assessment that warrants a risk weight of 150%, all unrated claims, whether long-term or short-term, should also receive a 150% risk weight, unless the SFI uses a recognised credit risk mitigation techniques for such claims. - 87.
+When a short-term assessment is to be used, the institution making the assessment needs to meet all of the eligibility criteria for recognising ECAIs.

-87. The table below provides a framework for banks' exposures to specific short-term facilities, such as a particular issuance of commercial paper:
+88. The table below provides a framework for SFIs' exposures to specific short-term facilities, such as a particular issuance of commercial paper:

 Short Term Ratings

 S&P / Moody's Fitch Risk Weight

-A-I/P-I F1 20%
+A-I /P-I F1 20%

 A2/P-2 F2 50%

 A3/P3 F3 100%

-Others 150%
+Othe 150%

-11. OPERATIONAL RISK: Calculation under the Standardised Approach
+12. OPERATIONAL RISK: Calculation under the Standardised Approach